reflectivity/reflectivity.github.io/working_groups/file_formats/tasks.md

   information might be found in various places in the file?

-## decission
+## decision

 # Binary representation

 For the binary representation HDF5 seems to be the favoured *format*.
 But there is a discussion whether or not to use / allow attributes.

-This representation is ment ....
+This representation is meant ....

-canSAS uses attrributes, but they are not compatible with YAML, ....
+canSAS uses attributes, but they are not compatible with YAML, ....

 ## tasks

-- The attribute-free HDF5 might contradict the orso decission to stay compatible with canSAS and Nexus.
+- The attribute-free HDF5 might contradict the orso decision to stay compatible with canSAS and Nexus.
 This has to be checked.

-## decission
+## decision

 - Do we insist on / recommend HDF5 for the binary representation?
 - If so: with or without attributes?